httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

      *   The cookie's host-only-flag is false and the canonicalized host of the retrieval's URI domain-matches the cookie's domain.

-     NOTE: It's possible that the {{PSL}} has changed since a cookie was created, potentially rendering the cookie now invalid if the cookie's domain was added to the {{PSL}}.
+     NOTE: (For user agents configured to reject "public suffixes") It's possible that the public suffic list was changed since a cookie was created.
+If this change results in a cookie's domain becoming a public suffix then that cookie is considered invalid as it would have been rejected during creation (See {{storage-model}} step 9).
 User agents should be careful to avoid retrieving these invalid cookies even if they domain-match the host of the retrieval's URI.

    * The retrieval's URI's path path-matches the cookie's path.